 Surgeons work to remove mesothelioma when it's diagnosed at an early stage.
 In some cases this may cure the cancer.

-Sometimes it isn't possible to remove all of the cancer.
-In those cases, surgery may help to reduce the signs and symptoms caused by mesothelioma spreading in your body.
+Most of the time, it isn't possible to remove all of the cancer.
+In this situation, surgery may help to reduce the signs and symptoms caused by mesothelioma spreading in your body.

 Surgical options may include: